lawrence501/5e-cli/specialisations.md

 ### Active Lapidary
 Whenever a power is added to a crystal (including when you find one), you can choose between 3 powers from its pool.
 You can also immediately choose from 2 additional options for each power your current crystal already has.

-Your crystals can no longer be used by other characters.
+Restriction: If you choose the 2nd or 3rd power option for the starting power on a new crystal you find, it cannot be used by other characters.

 ### Extra Socket
-You can equip an additional crystal, but its powers do not function and it cannot flare.
+You can equip an additional crystal, but it cannot flare.

 ### Passive Lapidary
 Whenever you find a crystal containing a monster with multiple passive options, you can choose between all of its passive options.
 You can also do this immediately with your current crystal.

-Your crystals can no longer be used by other characters.
+Restriction: If you choose a passive that wasn't the default roll on a new crystal you find, it cannot be used by other characters.

-### Resonance (TODO: Replace)
+### Resonance
-Your Nullified crystal powers become Weak, Weak becomes Normal, Normal becomes Strong, and the damage of Strong powers is doubled.
+Whenever your crystal powers deal Strong damage, they count as being 3 levels higher than they are.

 ### Unstable Power
 Your crystal flare chance is increased by 30%.